fjvallarino/monomer/docs/tutorials/00-setup.md

 ```

 Besides having the content stretched while resizing the window (i.e. not
-dinamically resized), there are no other differences between the threaded and
+dynamically resized), there are no other differences between the threaded and
 non-threaded modes.

 ## Development mode